Programie/ExplosiveMobs/README.md

 A Minecraft Bukkit plugin which let mobs explode once they die

-It is possible to configure the plugin to just have explosive mobs if they are spawned using the */spawnexplosivemob* command or simply everytime a mob dies.
+It is possible to configure the plugin to just have explosive mobs if they are spawned using the */spawnexplosivemob* command or simply every time a mob dies.

 You can also define per mob configurations.
-For example you only want to have explosive sheeps, but any other mob should just die on death without any explosion.
+For example you only want to have explosive sheep, but any other mob should just die on death without any explosion.

 And the funny part: Players with the correct permissions can even spawn explosive mobs in front of other players!